Key Facts About Mesothelioma & Veterans

 VA Burial Benefits

-Claims processing takes time.
-It is easier for family members to get survivor benefits if they first file a disability claim.
-Veterans should start the VA claim process immediately after a mesothelioma diagnosis.
+Claim processing takes time.
+It may be easier for family members to get survivor benefits first with a disability claim.
+Consider the requirements for filing a VA claim.

-Basic Requirements for Filing a VA Claim
+Requirements for VA Claims

 • Exposure Summary: Includes history of military job ratings, locations, etc.

-Asbestos Diseases Eligible for VA Disability Benefits
+Asbestos-Related Diseases That Qualify for VA Benefits

 • Asbestosis